bcgov/zeva/charts/zeva-spilo/Readme.md

 ### Run a final backup on backup container

 ### Create zeva database user and database
-* Login to the zeva-spilo leader pod
+* Login to the zeva-spilo-test leader pod
 * If the username contains upper case letters, should be double quoted
     * create user for zeva database, the username should be the same on v10 otherwise the restore may encounter issue
         * create user [username] with password '[password]'